Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Relieves muscle and joint pain.

-• Maintains good posture and reduces tension.
+• Maintain a good posture and reduce tension.

-• Essential exercises:
+• Essential Exercises:

-1. Neck rotations : Gently stretch your neck to improve its mobility.
+1. Neck Rotations: Gently stretch your neck to improve its mobility.

-10. Ankle Circles: Improve mobility and circulation.
+10. Ankle circles: Boost your mobility and circulation.

-• Practical advice:
+• Practical tips:

 • Hold each stretch for between 30 seconds and 2 minutes.